WilliamStaudenmeier/live-preview-desktop-and-mobile/README.md

 ## Usage

-1. CMD SHIFT P - Show Live Preview
+1. Open the folder in VS Code where your file is saved
 2. Open the HTML file you wish to view
+3. CMD SHIFT P - Show Live Preview
-3. Click the "Live Preview Desktop and Mobile" button in the top right corner of the editor
+4. Click the "Live Preview Desktop and Mobile" button in the top right corner of the editor

 ## Requirements